AKROGIS/ctmm-webapp/README.md

 2. Start R or RStudio, run these in console to install dependency packages.
 Sometimes you may need to restart R in the process.

     ```r
-    # install using devtools
+    # install using remotes (This is simialr to devtools but it has less dependencies)
-    if (!require("devtools")) install.packages("devtools")
-    devtools::install_github("ctmm-initiative/ctmmweb")
-    # sometimes you may want to use a certain version, for example the format of saved data may evolve with new versions
-    # devtools::install_github("ctmm-initiative/ctmmweb", ref = "commit or tag name")

-    # Alternatively, if you met problem with devtools, sometimes it's easier to work with remotes, which have similar syntax and less dependency
+    # I install the upstream version (because my repo does not have the zipped tarball releases),
+    # but then run my local version (step 3 below)
+    # I need to specify the repo location, otherwise install.packages will try to load tcl/tk (not installed)
-    if (!require("remotes")) install.packages("remotes")
+    if (!require("remotes")) install.packages("remotes",repos="https://cloud.r-project.org")
-    remotes::install_github("regan-sarwas/ctmmweb")
+    remotes::install_github("ctmm-initiative/ctmmweb")
     # remotes::install_github("ctmm-initiative/ctmmweb", ref = "commit or tag name")
+    # remotes::install_github("regan-sarwas/ctmmweb")
     ```

 3. Run the app in one of following methods:

+    ```r
+    source('regan.R')
+    ```

+    or using the upstream method:

     ```r
     library(ctmmweb)